-A few months ago, after the first COVID lockdown, I lost one of the most important people in my life.
+In 2020, after the first COVID lockdown, I lost one of the most important people in my life.

 My grandfather, who was like a father to me, passed away.
 He left an emptiness behind that I can hardly describe.

-And there is something she tells me every time: “To me, he was an incredible man, an everyday genius.
+There is something she tells me every time: “To me, he was an incredible man, an everyday genius.
 And he had this innate ability to spark everyone’s interest in him.
 Everyone loved to spend time talking with him.
 He was always the most interesting person in the room.”

 My grandfather had this innate ability to make people feel special in his company.
 He did it by simply being genuinely curious about them.
 His authentic interest in other people pushed him to ask interesting questions and keep the conversation focused on them.